kcapretta/RadiusSocialNetworkingApp/README.md

 # RadiusSocialNetworkingApp

-*Release Date: January 19th*
+A video tutorial of this app is here: https://youtu.be/uDEzVXiJA58 *Release Date: January 19th*

 Radius is a dating, networking, and friendship application.
 My main idea behind this app is to create accessibility to new connections by designing a way to connect with people you're already around within a bar, coffee shop, or other commercial establishments.